Shiba Inu - Revered in Japan for Their Look, Loyalty and Strength

 Coat and colour

-medium length hard top coat with much undercoat, red, black tan, sesame with red or black; mandatory prescription: "urajiro" markings (white coat from cheeks and muzzle along throat and chest to belly and underside of tail and inside of legs)
+medium-length hard dark outer coat with a thick undercoat, red, black and tan, sesame with red or black; essential feature: “urajiro” markings (white fur from cheek and fang along the throat and chest to the stomach, base of the tail and inner leg areas)

 Special features